waltbach/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the data.

-The best strategy is to drop the intervals with messing steps.
-This is because if a day has a missing value in one or more intervals then all the intervals for the day havee missing values.
-The following table shows that frequency of missing values poer day.
+The best strategy is to drop the intervals with missing step counts.
+This is because if a day has a missing value in one interval then all the intervals for that day have missing values.
+The following table shows the frequency of missing values per day.
 There are 288 5-minute intervals in a 24 hour period.
+We see that entire days are missing.

 ```r